AriFordsham/GHCWiki/building/running-tests/performance-tests.md

 ## Comparing Commits

 There exists a comparison tool located at `testsuite/driver/perf_notes.py` to help analyze the performance metrics commits.
 Run the commandline `testsuite/driver/perf_notes.py --help` to see the available options.
-E.g. to see a chart of the last 100 commits as a standalone html file (omit `--char` to get simple text output to stdout):
+E.g. to see a chart of the last 100 commits as a standalone html file (omit `--chart` to get simple text output to stdout):

 ```wiki
 $ python3 testsuite/driver/perf_notes.py --chart HEAD~100..HEAD